İlkay Gündoğan: Personal life

-Gündoğan married Sara Arfaoui in 2022 In 2023, the couple gave birth to a son named Kais.
+Gündoğan married Sara Arfaoui in 2022.
+In 2023, the couple gave birth to a son named Kais.
 Gündoğan's cousin Naz Aydemir is a volleyball player.

 Gündoğan is a Muslim.
 In May 2018, he met Turkish President Recep Tayyip Erdoğan in London, along with Mesut Özil and Cenk Tosun, two other England-based, German-born players of Turkish descent.
 Gündoğan was criticised for referring to Erdoğan as "my president", despite not being a citizen of Turkey.
 The incident caused political controversy in Germany, and Gündoğan was jeered by German fans when playing for the national team weeks later.

 Years after leaving Nuremberg, Gündoğan has not lost contact to 1.
 FC Nürnberg nor the local school where he passed his Abitur in 2011.
-He recalls those years as some of the best of his professional life, telling "I had my arguably happiest time as a footballer at the beginning of my career at age 18/19 with 1.
+He recalls those years as some of the best of his professional life, stating: "I had my arguably happiest time as a footballer at the beginning of my career at age 18/19 with 1.
 FC Nürnberg."

+In September 2025, he graduated in the inaugural cohort of students from the PFA Business School, with an award from the University of Portsmouth.